SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 In ruby, you specify a subclass/superclass relationship like so: Subclass < Superclass In C#/Java, making a class final disallows a subclass from inheriting from it.
 In C#/Java, making a method/static function final disallows a subclass from overriding it it.
+Most languages only support single inheritance, some languages (among those I know Perl and Python) also allow multiple inheritance

 <h4>abstract & static classes </h4>